ctphoenix/Python-Course-Material/chapter7.md

 - A sample of three peoples' favorite colors is given in `favorite_colors`.
 Use your function to compute the chance homophily in this group.

 *** =hint
-- The `Counter` function in the `collections` library takes a `list` and creates a `dict` with unique list values as keys and their count as values.
-The values in a `Counter` object can be divided by the total count to get the proportion of individuals in each unique category.
+- Recall that the `Counter` method takes a `list` and creates a dictionary-like object with unique list values as keys and their counts as values.
-- Simply sum the squares of these proportions!

 *** =pre_exercise_code
 ```{python}